Missouri Transportation Task Force seeks road funding ideas in Springfield

 Fees for vehicle registration and drivers’ licenses have not increased since 1984, while some other fees haven’t increased since 1969.
 Under state law, known within the Missouri Constitution as the Hancock Amendment, voters would have to approve any user fee hike to fully fund roads.

-The Missouri Department of Transportation has pegged the cost at $825 million per year.
+The Missouri Department of Transportation has pegged the cost at an additional $825 million per year.

 Dan Mehan of the Missouri Chamber of Commerce gave a presentation before the task force.
 He thinks the public must be convinced about the necessity for more money.
 “A public awareness campaign of the safety issues involved, and the economic issues involved is absolutely essential,” said Mehan.